-Cash and cash equivalents Cash and cash equivalents are comprised of cash on hand, amounts on deposit with financial institutions which are insured or are collateralized under provisions of North Carolina laws and regulations, amounts in pooled cash accounts managed by the State Treasurer, and highly liquid investments with original maturities of three months or fewer.
+Cash and cash equivalents Cash and cash equivalents are comprised of cash on hand, amounts on deposit with financial institutions which are insured or collateralized under provisions of State laws and regulations, amounts in pooled cash accounts managed by the North Carolina State Treasurer, and highly liquid investments with original maturities of three months or fewer.
 Funds deposited in an investment pool of the State Treasurer are invested in a variety of instruments as authorized by State law.
 The majority of Cash and cash equivalents classified as restricted on the accompanying Statement of Net Position are for the Agency's debt service payments, bond calls, and for funding home ownership under the Agency's different programs.

-Investments Investments are reported at fair value in accordance with GASB Section I50, Investments ("GASB I50"), except for certain mortgage backed securities ("MBS").
+Investments Investments are reported at fair value in accordance with GASB Section 150, Investments.